 This site is an extension of my passion.
-In the future I hope it will become a catalyst site allowing American sword enthusiasts to buy, sell, and trade in confidence.
-I will soon be partnering with an online auction platform to help facilitate this.
 As collectors we have pieces that we acquire, research to our satiation, and move on.
 Then there are those pieces we buy and want to be buried with!
 Each caretaker adds a piece of knowledge that helps to preserve history.
 Each collector coverts a different sword.
 It is my hope that I can at some point facilitate this transition to the benefit of all collectors of the American sword.

 Private collections hold many historical military pieces.
 As such, these owners have taken on the responsibility of preserving the items for future generations.
 My belief is that these historical items should be displayed to the public and not hidden in private rooms from the world.

 All information on this site is owed to 1) The many experienced collectors who continuously help me; namely, Don Furr, Kevin Hoffmann, Ron Maness, John Thillman, Jim Brown, Jim McCoy, and my friend Kenny in Washington State.
 They are wonderful people and extremely knowledgeable collectors who generously educate me over the phone and/or in person; 2) personal experience; and 3) the authors of books listed below (which I have spent many a pleasurable hour digesting):